RPGT and Stamp Duty in Malaysia: Why Acquisition Costs Matter

 Stamp Duty for Foreign Buyers: The 8% Flat Rate Explained

-Malaysian citizens purchasing residential property pay stamp duty on a progressive tiered schedule: 1% on the first RM 100,000, 2% on the next RM 400,000, 3% on the next RM 500,000, and 4% on any amount above RM 1,000,000.
-A citizen purchasing a RM 1,500,000 unit pays approximately RM 49,250 in Memorandum of Transfer (MOT) stamp duty — an effective rate of 3.28%.
-Foreign buyers, however, are now subject to a flat 8% on the full purchase price.
-That same RM 1,500,000 unit costs a foreign buyer RM 120,000 in stamp duty — an effective premium of RM 70,750 over the citizen rate.
+Malaysian citizens buying residential property pay stamp duty on a progressive schedule: 1% on the first RM 100,000, 2% on the next RM 400,000, 3% on the next RM 500,000, and 4% above RM 1,000,000.
+A citizen buying a RM 1,500,000 unit pays about RM 49,250 in Memorandum of Transfer (MOT) stamp duty, an effective 3.28%.
+Foreign buyers now pay a flat 8% on the full price.
+That same RM 1,500,000 unit costs a foreign buyer RM 120,000 in stamp duty, RM 70,750 more than the citizen rate.

 RPGT Rates for Foreign Property Sellers: The 30% Early-Exit Penalty

-Consider a foreign investor purchasing a freehold unit at TRX Residences for RM 1,500,000 — a mid-range two-bedroom on an upper floor, 1 min walk to TRX MRT station on the Putrajaya Line.
-The acquisition costs stack as follows: MOT stamp duty at 8% is RM 120,000; legal fees for the Sale and Purchase Agreement at approximately 1% are RM 15,000; loan agreement stamp duty at 0.5% on an 80% loan is RM 6,000; valuation fee is RM 2,500; and Federal Territory state consent fee at 1% is RM 15,000.
-The total acquisition cost is RM 158,500, representing 10.6% of the purchase price.
+Say a foreign investor buys a freehold unit at TRX Residences for RM 1,500,000, a mid-range two-bedroom on an upper floor, 1 min walk to TRX MRT station on the Putrajaya Line.
+The acquisition costs stack up like this: MOT stamp duty at 8% is RM 120,000; legal fees for the SPA at about 1% are RM 15,000; loan agreement stamp duty at 0.5% on an 80% loan is RM 6,000; valuation is RM 2,500; and the Federal Territory state consent fee at 1% is RM 15,000.
+Total acquisition cost is RM 158,500, or 10.6% of the price.

 How RPGT and Stamp Duty Affect Your Net Investment Return